ethereum/go-verkle/README.md

 > A Go implementation of Verkle Tree datastructure defined in the [spec](https://github.com/crate-crypto/verkle-trie-ref/tree/master/verkle).

+**This implementation, while correct, is no longer used.
+It will still be maintained, but there will be delays in the responses.
+PRs are still welcome, although obvious AI slop PRs will be closed without summation.**

 ## Test & Benchmarks

 To run the tests and benchmarks, run the following commands: